- COTE ROTIE

 DOMAINE EMMANUEL DARNAUD – La Roche de Glun

 Emmanuel Darnaud had made a name for himself way before marrying into the Bernard Faurie family.
 He established his own domain back in 2001 in the Roche de Glun quarter of the Crozes Hermitage appellation and had slowly increased his vineyard holding in the appellation.
-Les Trois Chènes refers to oak trees where his He also recently purchased one of the prime sites of his father in law – lieu- dit Les Dardouille in Saint-Joseph.
+Les Trois Chènes refers to oak trees where his vineyard is.
+He In the last few years he purchased one of the prime sites from his father in law – lieu- dit Les Dardouille in Saint-Joseph adding to the domain high quality range of wines.

 Certified organic and biodynamic since 2002 this domain of 8ha located in the south of the appellation is offering some exciting Crozes Hermitage wines.
 It was great unravelling this small family domain managed by Jacques Breyton.
 The wines are made from non-destemmed grapes with the Tradition fermented in stainless steel to preserve the primary Syrah aromas and the ‘Futs de Chene’ is aged in large oak for less than a year just enough to add an extra layer of spicy complexity to the wine.